Join Sophie-stication Nation

+Forgiveness and reconciliation does not always go hand and hand.
+I have learned that we can forgive someone but it is also best to forgive them and leave then where they are instead of inviting them back into your inner circle.
 I remember the time I learned an important lesson on forgiveness.
 To give you a little background, I was dealing with an old friend.
 They were someone that had wronged me time and time again.
-In effort to forgive them, I continued to let them in my life and my personal space.
-Through our dealings with each other we found ourselves fighting, arguing, and getting frustrated with one another.
+In a misguided effort forgive them, I continued to let them in my life and time and time again.
+Me letting them back into my life lead to fights, arguing, and getting frustrated with one another.
 For some reason, we just could not get along.
+And I thought that since I had forgiven them, that I had to keep going in this crazy cycle of emotional abuse with them.

 I once had a female co-worker.
 She too was an unstable human being.
 The definition of friendship to her meant that she would ask me for things like money, finish her paper work on the job because she did not want to do it, or to see her clients when she did not feel like seeing them.
 When I did not give her what she wanted, she would get mad, and talk to me any kind of way.
 The relationship I had with her was mentally exhausting.
 She wanted us to hang out more and be friends.
 But I couldn’t.
 Dealing with her was hard.
 Her sense of normalcy was not my sense of normalcy.

 I decided to walk away.
 I harbor no harsh feelings toward her, but that does not mean that I have to go over her house every weekend and allow her to treat me in the same fashion as before.
+Forgiveness and reconciliation does not always go hand and hand.
 You forgiving someone does not mean that they are going to change the way they are or do anything different.
 So if you know this, then you have to know that it is best to step away from destructive people.
 Because if you don’t they will continue to bring you down with them, and they will hinder your progress.

 Therefore, I challenge you to look at the people who cause you stress or the people who leach off your kindness.
 You have to asked your self are they: